 My journey from graphic design to fine art hasn’t been a straight line, but it’s brought me to a place where the brush feels more like home than the keyboard ever did.

-Oil painting, unlike design, doesn’t offer an “undo” button.
+Oil painting, unlike digital design, doesn’t offer an “undo” button.
 A misplaced brushstroke means waiting for it to dry, or painting over it entirely.
-Sometimes, the mistake guides the piece in a new direction.
-It’s less controlled, more intuitive—and strangely, more human.
+But in those imperfections, I found something honest.
+Sometimes, the flaw steers the piece into unexpected beauty.
+It’s a slower, more intuitive process—one that embraces the permanence I was longing for, and the humanity I hoped to preserve.

 Echoes of Graphic Design in the Art Studio